 This couple plans to retire by age 50 by using their appreciated home equity.

 3. Keep it simple!
 Investing can be like a bar of soap, the more you touch your portfolio, the smaller it gets.
 By owning an all-in-one ETF or owning some of our favourite ETFs here (some of those ETFs we own ourselves!), you have can dramatically simplify your investing approach, minimize fees, and optimize the amount of money ready to work for you.
-While the stock market will gyrate up and down in the short-term, long-term, the stock market has provided wonderful returns to investors over many decades – for those that stayed invested.
+While the stock market will gyrate up and down in the short-term, longer-term, the stock market has provided wonderful returns to us DIY investors over many decades and others who have stayed invested.
 Define and stick to a simple, long-term investing strategy you can commit to.
 Your future self will thank you!

-For investors with longer timelines (i.e., younger investors or new investors) – we simply believe the best way to build wealth (over time) is to learn to live with stocks in your portfolio and train your investing brain to celebrate market declines as reasons to buy more of your favourite low-cost ETFs.
-For those approaching retirement, then it may be wise to reduce market volatility by reducing your equity exposure (some experts state that 50-60% equities for retirees may be appropriate).
+For investors with longer timelines (i.e., younger investors or new investors) – we cannot stress enough that the best way to build wealth (over time) is to learn to live with stocks in your portfolio and train your investing brain to celebrate market declines as reasons to buy when stocks tank in price.

 In closing, as DIY investors for decades now, we’ll continue with our individual paths that marry a combination of individual stocks to go along with low-cost ETFs for diversification.
 We firmly believe our approaches and the information above can work for you too!